jgarber623/device-provisioning/pine64/README.md

 ### Flash SD Card

-Download the latest Debian minimal release from [ayufan’s linux-build repository](https://github.com/ayufan-pine64/linux-build) and flash the image to an SD Card using Etcher.
+Download the latest "minimal" Debian release from [ayufan’s linux-build repository](https://github.com/ayufan-pine64/linux-build) and flash the image to an SD Card using Etcher.
 Insert the SD Card into the Pine64, connect an Ethernet cable, and power things up!

 ### Configure SSH